Xenharmonic music

 Xenharmonic music is music that uses a tuning system that is unlike the 12-tone equal temperament scale.
-It was named by Ivor Darreg, from Xenia (Greek ξενία), hospitable, and Xenos (Greek ξένος) foreign.
+It was named by Ivor Darreg, from the Greek xenos (Greek ξένος) meaning both foreign and hospitable.
 He stated that it was "intended to include just intonation and such temperaments as the 5-, 7-, and 11-tone, along with the higher-numbered really-microtonal systems as far as one wishes to go."

 John Chalmers, author of Divisions of the Tetrachord, wrote, "The converse of this definition is that music which can be performed in 12-tone equal temperament without significant loss of its identity is not truly microtonal."
 Thus xenharmonic music may be distinguished from twelve-tone equal temperament, as well as use of intonation and equal temperaments, by the use of unfamiliar intervals, harmonies, and timbres.

 Theorists other than Chalmers consider xenharmonic and non-xenharmonic to be subjective.
 Edward Foote, in his program notes for 6 degrees of tonality, refers to the differences in his response to the tunings he uses, such as Kirnberger and DeMorgan, from "shocking," to "too subtle to immediately notice," saying that "[t]emperaments are new territory for 20th-century ears.
 The first-time listener may find it shocking to hear the harmony change 'color' during modulations or too subtle to immediately notice."

 Diatonic xenharmonic music

 Music also can share much of the familiar territory of twelve-tone music yet also contain xenharmonic features.
 For example, Easley Blackwood, author of The Structure of Recognizable Diatonic Tunings (1985), wrote many etudes in equal temperament systems ranging from 12 to 24 tones.
 These etudes bring out connections and resemblances to twelve-tone music as well as various xenharmonic characteristics, reflected in Twelve Microtonal Etudes for Electronic Music Media.

-More radically, for his sixteen notes, Andantino writes: